Click Link To Scroll To Topic

 Although the bosses of each of the documents should also possess additional traits for that particular document to be effective (all of which shall be addressed later), unless your boss is able and willing to act on your behalf, your desires and wishes may not be followed.

-Wayne Pa Estate Planning Guide – The Documents
+Philadelphia Pa Estate Planning Guide – The Documents

 There are four primary documents that tend to form the foundation of most good estate plans.
 A succinct review of each, and the misunderstandings of each, follows.